ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 Martin Thomson,
 Erik Wilde and Mark Nottingham for being the initial contributors of these specifications.
-Kudos to all the implementors:
+Kudos to the first community implementors:
 Aapo Talvensaari,
 Nathan Friedly
 and Sanyam Dogra.